vega-studio/deltav/docs/Customization.md

 ${import: module1, module2, module3}
 ```

-After a module is imported, methods and contants in the module can be used directly in customized shaders.
+After a module is imported, methods and constants in the module can be used directly in customized shaders.
 Here are a list of available modules:

 ### Camera related modules